-The following table summarizes for each of the NEOs the severance payments that would have been made to the NEOs, and the estimated value of health and welfare benefits for which the NEO would have been eligible, if the executive had separated from Progressive at December 31, 2022, under circumstances requiring payments under the executive separation allowance plan:
+The following table summarizes for each of the NEOs the severance payments that would have been made to the NEOs, and the estimated value of health and welfare benefits for which the NEO would have been eligible, if the executive had separated from Progressive at December 31, 2024, under circumstances requiring payments under the executive separation allowance plan:

 Name Amount of Severance Payment (\$) Estimated Value of Health Benefits (\$)

-Susan Patricia Griffith \$2,850,000 \$24,985
+Susan Patricia Griffith \$3,150,000 \$28,502

-John P. Sauerland 2,025,000 24,985
+John P. Sauerland 2,205,000 28,502

-Patrick K. Callahan 1,875,000 24,824
+Patrick K. Callahan 2,040,000 28,502

-John Murphy 1,650,000 24,985
+Karen B. Bailo 1,920,000 24,537

-Karen B. Bailo 1,650,000 21,512
+John Murphy 1,815,000 28,502

-Change-in-Control Provisions Under Equity Plan Benefits also may be provided under our 2015 Plan to holders of equity awards, including our NEOs, if a change in control occurs.
-All equity awards currently outstanding were granted under the 2015 Plan.
+Change-in-Control Provisions Under Equity Plans Benefits also may be provided under our equity plans to holders of equity awards, including our NEOs, if a change in control occurs.
+All equity awards currently held by our NEOs were granted under the 2015 Plan.
+Future equity awards will be granted under the 2024 Plan.

-The 2015 Plan has a "double-trigger" change-in-control provision.
-Unless an award provides otherwise, the award will not accelerate or be paid out upon a change in control if the outstanding award is honored, assumed, or replaced with a new right that complies with the terms of the change-in-control provisions in the 2015 Plan, including providing substantially identical terms and substantially equivalent economic terms.
+Our equity plans have a "double-trigger" change-in-control provision.
+Unless an award provides otherwise, the award will not accelerate or be paid out upon a change in control if the outstanding award is honored, assumed, or replaced with a new right that complies with the terms of the change-in-control provisions in the plans including providing substantially identical terms and substantially equivalent economic terms.
 If the awards are not honored, assumed, or replaced, as described above, they will vest immediately prior to a change in control and each restricted stock unit award will be cashed out, at fair market value, with any performance-based awards deemed to have been earned at the higher of target or a multiple of target based on the level of achievement through the date of the change in control, if determinable.
 Any honored, assumed, or replacement award will vest after a change in control if, within 24 months after the change in control, the individual is terminated by the surviving entity other than for cause (as defined in the plan) or the individual terminates employment for good reason.
 If vesting is accelerated, performance-based awards will be considered to be earned at the higher of target (if applicable) or a multiple based on the level of achievement through the termination date, if determinable.